tsky-dev/tsky/README.md

   A lightweight, fast, universal and typed Bluesky API wrapper for Apps & Bots.
 </p>

-## ⚠️ tsky is still in development and is not ready for production use.
+## ⚠️ tsky is still in development and is not ready for production use

 tsky is still in active development and is not ready for production use.
 If you want to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file or join our [Discord Server](https://discord.gg/KPD7XPUZn3).